Ultramann/ultramann.github.io/content/posts/drafts/visualizing_sklearn_decision_trees.md

 ---
 title: Visualizing scikit-learn Decision Trees
-published: August 05, 2017
+published: August 12, 2017
 ---

 Decision trees aren't an insanely difficult concept to grasp.
 But this doesn't mean a good visualization of a trained decision tree can't help develop a deeper understanding of the model.

-In this post we'll take a look at small piece of code I wrote to draw the split lines that result from a scikit-learn decision tree being built and discuss the process I went through to write it.
-All the code used for the visualizations in this post can be found [here](decision_tree_viz.py).  _**<--UPDATE LINK FOR PRODUCTION**_.
+In this post we'll take a look at small piece of code I wrote to draw the split lines that result from a scikit-learn decision tree being built and step through the process I went through to write it.
+All the code used for the visualizations in this post can be found [here](https://github.com/Ultramann/ultramann.github.io/blob/source/blog_code/decision_tree_viz/decision_tree_viz.py).

 <!--more-->

 # Design Decisions

-When I was first thinking about writing code to visualize decision tree splits I considered writing my own decision tree class which *may* have been easier than tearing into scikit-learn's decision trees which end up being implemented in Cython.
+When I was first thinking about writing code to visualize decision tree splits I considered writing my own decision tree class.
+This *may* have been easier than tearing into scikit-learn's decision trees which end up being implemented in Cython.

 However, after thinking about what I'd like from the code at a larger scale I realized it would be better to write something for scikit-learn's decision trees as they are the basis of all scikit-learn's tree ensemble models.
 Aka, I would be able to visualize the trees in a random forest or gradient boosted tree ensemble easily if I had something that worked on a single decision tree.
 Thanks, scikit-learn, for writing well composed code!

 # Starting Point

 One thing that's actually pretty easy to do with classification models is plot their decision regions; note, I'll only be working with classifiers because of this quality.
 Let's take a look at what you get with some sample data, and roughly the strategy used in a scikit-learn tutorial found [here](http://scikit-learn.org/stable/auto_examples/tree/plot_iris.html).
-The function, `plot_decision_regions`, for plotting the decision regions can be found in the source linked above.
+The function to generate the plot below, `plot_decision_regions`, for plotting the decision regions can be found in the source linked above.

 <div class="mpl" style="text-align: center"><img src="/images/decision_tree_viz/dt_decision_regions.png" style="width: 450px"></div>

 If you don't understand what's going on in that tutorial/my function, or are too lazy to read the code then let me summarize for you.
 It's creating a grid of points (using [`np.meshgrid`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html)), lots of points, and running each of those points through the fitted decision tree to get a prediction.
 Then all of those predictions are plotted (using [`plt.contourf`](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.contourf)) creating the illusion that a complete decision regions are known.

 Note that we really can't do a great job plotting decision boundaries in greater than two dimensions.
-So the rest of this post will assume that our data only has two dimensions.
+So the rest of this post will only be looking at data in two dimensions.

 From the decision regions above you could pretty easily infer the splits that were made in the decision tree.
 I mean, there were only three splits.
 But consider what happens when the data and therefore the decision tree gets bigger.